Short-Term Visiting Fellows 2014-15

 Mark Jordan, Professor of Christian Thought (Divinity School) and Women, Gender, and Sexuality at Harvard University, writes about Western traditions of Christian theology, religion in relation to art and literature, and the prospects for sexual ethics.
 As a Stewart Fellow in Religion this April, he will talk about Thomas Aquinas and the rhetoric of Christian ethical formation.
 He will also discuss Foucault's late critique of the course of Christian thinking and his original preoccupation with the sacred after the death of God.

 Pierre Niney, actor, playwright, and member of the Comédie-Française, has just finished filming the biopic Yves Saint-Laurent, in which he plays the lead role.
-As an Oates Fellow in French and Italian this fall, he will give lectures for advanced students of French literature and lead master classes for students in French and the Program in Theater.
+As an Oates Fellow in French and Italian this spring, he will give lectures for advanced students of French literature and lead master classes for students in French and the Program in Theater.
 A conversation between Pierre Niney and Florent Masse (French and Italian) will be open to the public.